| Crab Stuffed Portabella Mushrooms

 8 ears of husked corn

-procedures: in a bowl combine all 1st six ingredients.
+in a bowl combine all 1st six ingredients.
 Spread 1 TBS of mixture over each ear of corn.

 Wrap each ear of corn in heavy duty foil.
 Grill over medium heat for 10-15 minutes turning frequently.